-We’re not talking about the stacks sold as “OTC Adderall”.
+We’re not talking about the stacks sold as “OTC Adderall alternatives”.

 Whenever you see a supplement claiming to be “legal Adderall” then you know it’s almost definitely a scam.

 We’re talking about professional, premium-quality brain supplements designed to enhance several different aspects of cognitive function at the same time.

 The closest thing you will find to over the counter Adderall are top-tier, professional nootropic stacks and high quality energy supplements.

 Our current top rated pre-made nootropic is Mind Lab Pro.

 It ramps up focus, improves memory, accelerates recall and reaction times, and suppresses anxiety.
-If you want to mimic the very best effects of Adderall – those related to qualitative cognitive performance – then Mind Lab Pro might be a good choice.
+If you want to mimic the very best effects of Adderall – those related to qualitative cognitive performance – then Mind Lab Pro is a great option.